Steff-C/sql-challenge/README.md

 SQL Homework

 MODELING
-  - Create a relational model database schema from Column headers and data types attained and observed in the homework CSV files.
+  - CreateD a relational model database schema from Column headers and data types attained and observed in the homework CSV files.

 DATA ENGINEERING
-  - Include all details and properties in schema; data types, primary keys, foreign keys, and other constraints.
+  - IncludeD all details and properties in schema; data types, primary keys, foreign keys, and other constraints.

     Constraints are part of a database schema definition.
       A constraint is usually associated with a table and is created with a CREATE CONSTRAINT or CREATE ASSERTION SQL statement.